Iowa Hawkeyes men's basketball: The Fabulous Five / back to back Final Fours

 In 1952–53, Iowa finished second in the Big Ten behind the efforts of a starting lineup fully composed of sophomores nicknamed the "Fabulous Five:"Sharm Scheuerman, Bill Seaberg, Carl Cain, Bill Schoof, and Bill Logan.

 As juniors in 1954–55, Iowa, with the "Fabulous Five" won the Big Ten outright and eventually finished fourth in the nation.
-Iowa advanced to the Final Four of the 1955 NCAA tournament, defeating the Penn State 82–53 and Marquette 86–81 to advance.
+Iowa advanced to the Final Four of the 1955 NCAA tournament, defeating Penn State 82–53 and Marquette 86–81 to advance.

 In 1955–56, as seniors, Iowa again won the Big Ten outright and advanced to the Final Four of the 1956 NCAA tournament.
 They defeated Morehead State 97–83 and Kentucky and Coach Adolph Rupp 89–77 to advance to the Final Four.
-There, they defeated Temple 83–76 to advance to the NCAA Championship game.
-In the NCAA Final, Iowa lost to the San Francisco Dons with Bill Russell 83–71.
-San Francisco ended the season undefeated.
+There, they defeated Temple 83–76 to advance to the national championship game.
+In the championship game, Iowa lost to the undefeated defending national champions — the Bill Russell-led San Francisco Dons by a score of 83–71.
+To date, it remains the only national championship game appearance by the Hawkeyes.

 Despite losing in the championship game, for the only time in school history, the Hawkeyes recorded consecutive Big Ten championships.
 Scheuerman, Seaberg, Cain, Schoof, and Logan, all members of the "Fabulous Five", had their jerseys retired in 1980.